offbynull/palignprims/README.md

    PAlignPrims aligners support allocating memory either on the heap or the stack.

-   * If performing many tiny alignments, use the stack to avoid heap memory allocation overhead.
+   * When performing many tiny alignments, choose the stack to avoid heap memory allocation overhead.
-   * If performing larger alignments, use the heap to ensure enough memory is available.
+   * When performing larger alignments, choose the heap to ensure enough memory is available.

  * **Choose the right algorithm.**